cpske/ISP/assignment/ku-polls/iteration1.md

    - Please read the tutorial *carefully*.
 There is a lot of info in the text.

 8. Add at least **2 interesting poll questions** to your app, and **delete** the boring "What's up?" question.
-   - No boring, trivial questions like "How are you?", "What's your favorite color?"
+   - No trivial, boring questions like "How are you?" or "What's your favorite color?"

-9. Do not include `db.sqlite3` in your repository.
+9. Do not include `db.sqlite3` in your Github repository.
 Instead, export your polls data to a file named **data/polls-v1.json**.
 Here's is how:
    ```
    # in your "ku-polls" repository, enter:
    mkdir data